Demographics of Yemen: Religion

-Religion in Yemen consists primarily of two principal Islamic religious groups: by various sources, 53-65% of the Muslim population is Sunni and 30-44.5% is Shia.
+Religion in Yemen consists primarily of two principal Islamic religious groups: by various sources, 53-65% of the Muslim population is Sunni and 30–44.5% is Shia.
 Sunnis primarily adhere to the Shafi'i school, and there are also significant followers of the Maliki and Hanbali schools.
 Shias are primarily Zaidi and also have significant minorities of Twelver and Ismaili Shias.

-Zaidis are generally found in the north and northwest and Shafi'is in the south and southeast.
+Zaidis are generally found in the interior north and northwest, and Shafi'is on the coast and in the south and southeast.
 There is also a small minority of Christians and Jews.

 Migration

 Emigration

 The Yemeni diaspora is largely concentrated in the United Kingdom, where between 70,000 and 80,000 Yemenis live.
 Over 20,000 Yemenis reside in the United States, and an additional 2,812 live in Italy.
 Other Yemenis also reside in Saudi Arabia, the United Arab Emirates, Qatar and Bahrain, as well as Indonesia, Malaysia, Brunei, and the former USSR.
 A smaller number of modern-day Pakistanis are of Yemeni descent, their original ancestors having left Yemen for the Indian subcontinent and Southeast Asia over four centuries ago.
 350,000 Yemenite Jews live in Israel.
-In 2015, due to the conflict in Yemen, many have migrated to the northern coasts of Djibouti and Somalia.
+In 2015, due to the conflict in Yemen, many Yemenis have migrated to the northern coasts of Djibouti and Somalia.